Lacrymology/states/salt/ci/doc/index.rst

 Jenkins
 ~~~~~~~

-Once Jenkins is deployed, go in one of the hostname you specified at
+Once :doc:`/jenkins/doc/index` is deployed, go in one of the hostname you
-``jenkins:web:hostnames`` pillar key LINK TO IT.
+specified at ``jenkins:web:hostnames`` :doc:`/jenkins/doc/pillar`.

 Set ``[a-zA-Z0-9\-]*`` as regular expression for job name.
 As job name are
 used to create VM hostname, this need to be a valid hostname.